Notes on the Geography of Portugal: Lisbon/Belém

 On the hill to its west, there's another plaza and statue to the memory of Camões.

 He holds a sword but also, over his heart, the text of his poem.

 These things die very hard.
 Here, a statue of Dom João I in the Praça Figueira.
-The statue is dated, unbelievably, 1971, as if to prove the maxim that dictators--in this case Salazar--can never have too much imperial glory.
+The kind died in 1433, but his statue was cast, unbelievably, in 1971, as if to prove the maxim that dictators (in this case Portugal's Salazar) revere their ancient predecessors.

-At the head of the rebuilt city's main axis, the Marqués de Pombal himself.
+At the head of the rebuilt city's main axis, the Marqués de Pombal.

 The base of the statue celebrates honest labor, or at least hard labor.

 A record of Pombal's achievements.

 We'll briefly run up the hill to the east.
 This?
 Oh, it's the Sé, or bishop's seat, which is to say the cathedral.
 It's been heavily renovated after repeated quakes.

 The streets now become interesting.